 There are three pricing levels for a LastPass account.
 Each one has its merits.

-Premium – At $24 per year the Premium version of LastPass for an individual is well worth it.
+At $36 per year the Premium version of LastPass for an individual is well worth it.

 Not only can you sync all your passwords from the vault across all your devices, you can also share them with other LastPass users.
 This helps you give access to the right properties whenever you want, without having to give out the actual password.

 Need your mom to transfer some money for you because you are stuck in another country with only a land line phone?
-Giver her account access to your bank before you go.
+Give her account access to your bank before you go.

 You can also secure a family account for only $48 per year.
 This includes premium access for up to six users.